Pedro Gómez de Córdoba

 and Bishop of Nicaragua (1568–1574).

 Biography

 Pedro Gómez de Córdoba was born in Granada, Spain and ordained a priest in the Order of Saint Jerome.
 On 2 June 1568, he was appointed during the papacy of Pope Pius V as Bishop of Nicaragua.
-On 18 June 1574, he was appointed during the papacy of Pope Gregory XIII as Bishop of Santiago de Guatemala where he served until his death in July 1598.
+On 18 June 1574, he was appointed during the papacy of Pope Gregory XIII as Bishop of Santiago de Guatemala.
+In 1585, he attended the Third Mexican Provincial Council.
+Córdoba died in July 1598.